 The relevant subsidiary undertakings (the Subsidiaries) were restored to the Register of Companies in 2021.
-Following restoration, the Subsidiaries intend to complete capital reductions to create additional distributable reserves, with the intention of relying on such reserves to make new distributions to remedy this position during 2022.
-Having received external legal advice, the directors of the Company consider that having taken these necessary steps the risk of any liability materialising is remote, and therefore no liability has been recognised as at 31 December 2021 and 31 December 2020.
+During 2022, the Subsidiaries completed capital reductions to create additional distributable reserves and relied on those reserves to approve the distributions.
+Having received external legal advice, the Directors of the Company consider that, having taken these necessary steps, the risk of any liability materialising was remote, and therefore no liability was recognised as at 31 December 2021 and, as the position has now been regularised, no liability exists at 31 December 2022.